MinervaBF/BrusselatorModel/README.md

 The file Graphs.py allowed us to represent $Re(\sigma_q^+)$ vs $q$.
 This graphs allowed us to predict the behaviour of the system.

+We will analyze the evolution of $x$, but it is equivalent to study $y$.

 Authors: Minerva Bermúdez Ferrer and Alejandro Oliver Huete.